 Property development and growth should be accompanied by making Yarra more sustainable, adding positively to the City's high-quality buildings, improved sustainable transport capacity, and creating new and enhanced community facilities and public space.
 Yarra's heritage not only helps to define the city's identity it also enhances the community's interest in how the city develops.
-Design excellence which respects and complements heritage while providing universal access will help protect the city's qualities whilst allowing access for all.
+Design excellence which respects and complements heritage will help protect the city's qualities.